 Maybe that’s the point of confrontations like this in shows such as this.
 Naturally, we should have sided with Charlotte in Sex and the City, as Carrie bullied her into rescinding a small portion of her unearned wealth (and then we open the huge can of worms about unpaid emotional labour), and we should have sided with Sutton in The Bold Type, as she had to give up something she loved for the comfort levels of her friend.
 By having the seemingly logical person – the struggling penniless woman and the traumatised gun control advocate – behave in such an odious way to achieve their goals, maybe these seemingly liberal shows are encouraging us to examine our own privileged viewpoint on issues outside our reach.
 Or maybe Jane, like Carrie before her, is the entitled millennial inside us all and, like so many millennial TV stars before her, is entirely created to become an embodiment of the traits we’re meant to hate.

-The Bold Type: Season 1 and 2 is available to watch online on Amazon Prime Video as part of a Prime membership or a £5.99 monthly subscription.
+The Bold Type: Season 1 to 4 is available on Netflix UK, as part of an £9.99 monthly subscription.
+Season 1 to 3 are also available to watch online on Amazon Prime Video as part of a Prime membership or a £5.99 monthly subscription.